 The very nature of investments in debt securities and deposits exposes the Group to interest rate risk resulting from the risk that investment values will fluctuate due to changes in market interest rates.
 Owing to the decrease in interest rates the assets were exposed to reinvestment risk.
+The Company's internal committees monitor the fluctuation in interest rates and market forecasts and analysis on a weekly basis, preparing investment recommendations on this basis.
 The exposure to interest rate risk is regularly measured by the modified duration indicator.
-Furthermore, the Company's internal committees monitor the fluctuation in interest rates and market forecasts and analysis on a weekly basis, providing investment recommendations on this basis.

 The Group minimises the risks arising from interest rates by restructuring the portfolio based on market conditions, by reducing the average maturity of debt portfolio, by classification of investments into held-to-maturity financial assets, and by restructuring assets with fixed interest rate into assets with variable interest rate or vice versa, depending on the expected movement in market interest rates.
-In 2016, the Group did not use derivative financial instruments for interest rate risk hedging.
+In 2017, the Group did not use derivative financial instruments for interest rate risk hedging.